gitlabhq/gitlabhq/doc/user/packages/npm_registry/index.md

 - It's not recommended, but you can use [OAuth tokens](../../../api/oauth2.md#resource-owner-password-credentials-flow).
   Standard OAuth tokens cannot authenticate to the GitLab NPM Registry.
 You must use a personal access token with OAuth headers.
 - A [CI job token](#authenticate-with-a-ci-job-token).
-- Your NPM package name must be in the format of [@scope:package-name](#package-naming-convention).
+- Your NPM package name must be in the format of [@scope/package-name](#package-naming-convention).
 It must match exactly, including the case.

 ### Authenticate with a personal access token or deploy token